dlab-berkeley/cornerstone-2015-unix-FUNdamentals/day_two/2-4_ssh.md

 ~~~

 You will then be asked to provide an optional passphrase.
 This can be used to
+make your key even more secure (and should always be used when you don't want
-make your key even more secure, but if what you want is avoiding type your
+to share your secrets with your system administrators), but if what you want is
-password every time you can skip it by hitting enter twice.
+avoiding type your password every time you can skip it by hitting enter twice.

 ~~~ {.output}
 Enter passphrase (empty for no passphrase):